I almost gave up on this idea no less than 10 times.

 Supplies & Tools Needed

-- 2 Readymade Chippendale Panel Inserts – mine came from Lowe’s here, these also appear to be the same ones on Amazon.
+- 2 Readymade Chippendale Panel Inserts – mine are these, these also appear to be the same ones on Amazon.

 - 1 sheet of 1/2″ Sanded Plywood